 Section 1 - Length of Service.
-In all cases of layoff and recall of employees, employees' length of service in their respective classification shall govern.
+In all cases of layoff and recall of employees, employees' length of service in the Department shall govern.
 Employees last hired or promoted into the classification shall be the first laid off.
 Before any new employees are hired by the department for the same classification, laid-off employees shall be recalled in the reverse order to that in which they were laid off.

 Section 2 - Bumping Rights.
-Sergeants subject to a layoff will become Police Officers.
+Sergeants subject to a layoff will become Police Officers with their full departmental seniority.
 If the University then decides to layoff Police Officers, it will be the Officer with the lowest departmental seniority.